AguaClara/UASB/Reports and Manuals/fall2018report_draft2.md

 ## Fall 2018 Goals

 This semester, the team will finalize the UASB reactor design before fabrication.
 First, bench top tests will be performed to study the flow patterns through the sludge, which will be simulated using tapioca.
 Tapioca was chosen to use for a model of a sludge blanket because tapioca has material properties similar to that of sludge.
 These tests will allow us to test various reactor and influent conditions and check for failure.
 The UASB reactor design can be modified based on the results of the tapioca tests.
 The team plans on consulting Dr. Monroe Weber-Shirk and Dr. Todd Cowen for the details of the hydraulic design of the reactor and conducting literature searches for reactor designs.
-After these steps, the final dimensions of the reactor, up flow velocity, thickness of the sludge blanket and number of influent pipes can be determined.
+After these steps, the final dimensions of the reactor, upflow velocity, thickness of the sludge blanket and number of influent pipes can be determined.

 <!--[EM: How was it decided to use tapioca.. and are there drawbacks to using it?
 The answer to this is not necessarily relevant in the goals section, but it is something to keep in mind while writing the rest of the future report.
 Also, fix for grammar and punctuation mistakes.
 Addressed -NB]-->